top of page

 Emotional Intelligence and Self-Motivation

 Motivation doesn’t come easily every day.
-Some days, you don’t feel like studying.
+Some days, you don’t feel like studying—even as an adult learner balancing school, work, and life.

 That’s okay—emotional intelligence helps you stay on track anyway.